For some students, it has been a long time since they were in the classroom. Welcome them with engaging Back to School music activities.

 Need help finding the perfect song to teach a specific music element?
 This easy-to-use Elementary Music Literacy Resource Guide includes a detailed index of music elements which makes finding the ideal activities simple.
 This helpful index includes MANY FREE as well as helpful paid resources.

-Choosing Back to School music activities that will positively engage your students on day 1 sets the tone for the whole year.
+Choosing Back to School music activities that will positively engage your students starting on the first day of school sets the tone for the whole year.
 Prioritize and plan.
 Take it one step at a time friends.